Visa policy of Taiwan: TWAC (Taiwan Arrival Card)

+The TWAC must be submitted within three days before the date of arrival in Taiwan, to avoid unnecessary delays during immigration clearance.
+It is free of charge and is not a visa, so travellers may have different requirements according to their nationality.

 Right of abode

 Although the ROC has only one type of nationality, not all ROC nationals have the right of abode in Taiwan.
 Under the Immigration Act, only those with household registration in Taiwan (nationals with household registration, or NWHRs) have the right of abode in Taiwan and can enter Taiwan without prior authorisation.
 Holding one of the documents listed below is sufficient to demonstrate such status: